usnews/brightspot-cms/docs/documentation/annotations.md

 `@ToolUi.Where`

 > Limits results on the returned objects.
-Example `@ToolUi.Where("title = ^ a" )` would limit the returned objects to ones whose title starts with a.
+Example `@ToolUi.Where("title ^= a" )` would limit the returned objects to ones whose title starts with the letter a.
+A field within an object can also be used.
+When returning a list of Articles, each with an Author, the annotation can be used like so: `@ToolUi.Where("author/name ^= a" )`

 `@ToolUi.Tab("tabName")`